Εικόνες σελίδας

 His fon was but a ward two years ago.

 -good coufin Capulet,] This coufin Capulet is unkle in the paper of invitation; but as Capulet is defcribed as old, confin is probably the right word in both places.
-I know not how Capulet and his lady might agree, their ages were very difproportionate; he has been paft masking for thirty years, and her age, as the tells Juliet, is but eight-and-twenty.
-JoHNSON.
+I know not how Capulet and bis lady might agree, their ages were very difproportionate; he has been paft masking for thirty years, and her age, as the tells Juliet, is but eight-and-twenty.
+JOHNSON.

 "Rof.
 Me uncle?